wombleton/gitlaw-nz/acts/W/Winston Churchill Memorial Trust Act 1965.md

 ##### 23 Annual report

-*   (1) The Board shall, not later than 30 June in every year, furnish to the Minister a report of its proceedings and operations for its preceding financial year, together with a copy of its accounts for that year certified by the Auditor-General.
+*   (1) The Board must, not later than 31 August in every year, provide to the Minister a report of its proceedings and operations for its preceding financial year, together with a copy of its financial statements for that year and a copy of the audit report.

-    (2) A copy of the report and of the accounts so certified shall be laid before Parliament if then sitting and, if not, within 28 days after the commencement of the next ensuing session.
+    (2) The Minister must present a copy of the report, of the financial statements, and of the audit report to the House of Representatives---

+    *   (a) not later than 10 working days after the Minister receives those documents; or

+    *   (b) if Parliament is not in session, as soon as possible after the commencement of the next session of Parliament.

-    Section 23(1): amended, on 1 July 2001, pursuant to [section 52][48] of the Public Audit Act 2001 (2001 No 10).
+    Section 23: replaced, on 1 April 2014, by [section 125][41] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 24 Travelling allowances

-*   (1) The Board is hereby declared to be a statutory Board within the meaning of the [Fees and Travelling Allowances Act 1951][49].
+*   (1) The Board is hereby declared to be a statutory Board within the meaning of the [Fees and Travelling Allowances Act 1951][52].

-    (2) There may be paid to the members of the Board and of any committee appointed by the Board out of the funds of the Board, travelling allowances and expenses in accordance with the [Fees and Travelling Allowances Act 1951][49].
+    (2) There may be paid to the members of the Board and of any committee appointed by the Board out of the funds of the Board, travelling allowances and expenses in accordance with the [Fees and Travelling Allowances Act 1951][52].

 ##### 25 Unauthorised expenditure